mjeanmar/mdi-basic-training/_docs/mdi-pipelines/yaml-files.md

 ## {{ page.title }}

-As you work with data, you will increasingly recognize the need to store it in a structured, reproducible way, known as a file format.
+As you work with data, you will recognize the need to store it in a structured, reproducible way, known as a file format.
 There are a great many file formats for different kinds of data.

 Here, we need to understand **YAML**, which stands for Yet Another Markup Language.
-YAML files always have the file extension **.yml**.
+YAML files have the file extension **.yml**.
 They are designed to store any kind of data that can be described as:

 - **name:value pairs**, like Wilma:redhead
 - **lists of values**, like Fred, Wilma, Barney, Betty

-in a format that is easy to both write and read.
+in a format that is easy to both read and write.

 ### Learn the basics

-We won't give a complete description of the YAML file format specifications, it is abundantly covered on the internet:
+We won't give a complete description of the YAML format specifications, which are abundantly covered on the internet:

 - <https://www.google.com/search?q=YAML+basics>

 ### YAML features needed for the MDI

-Fortunately, the MDI requires you to understand only a small subset of all that YAML files can do, which can be summarized as:
+Fortunately, the MDI requires only a small subset of all that YAML files can do, which can be summarized as:

 - use a colon, ":", to separate name:value pairs
 - use a hyphen, "-", to enumerate items on a list
-- you can make lists of named items, named lists, etc.
+- you can make named lists, lists of name:value dictionaries, etc.
-- use fixed indent widths to indicate the level of nesting on an organizational tree
+- use fixed-width indentation to indicate the level of nesting on an organizational tree

 Thus, we get data structures like: